Flurothyl: Research into psychiatric treatment

-Flurothyl was at one time studied in psychiatric medicine for shock therapy, in a similar manner to other convulsant drugs such as pentetrazol, as an alternative to electroconvulsive therapy (ECT).
+Flurothyl was at one time used in psychiatric medicine for shock therapy, in a similar manner to other convulsant drugs such as pentetrazol, as an alternative to electroconvulsive therapy (ECT).
 This use has now been discontinued.

-In 1953, the Maryland pharmacologist J. C. Krantz experimented with flurothyl to induce seizures in psychiatric patients as an alternative to ECT.
+In 1957, the Maryland pharmacologist J. C. Krantz experimented with flurothyl to induce seizures in psychiatric patients as an alternative to ECT.
 Flurothyl was injected into a plastic container in a tight fitting face mask.
 The patient inhaled a mixture of vapor and air, and expired air was forced into a charcoal adsorbent via a one-way valve.
 Oxygen was administered simultaneously.
 Flurothyl inhalations were first conducted without sedation or muscle paralysis.
 Premedication with pentothal and succinylcholine chloride, as is customary in ECT, was tested and found safe.

 Four random assignment treatment studies found the clinical results for flurothyl to be as effective as those of ECT.
 Flurothyl treatments were administered on the same schedules as ECT.
 In some patients who had not responded to ECT, flurothyl treatment produced improvement.

 The flurothyl treated patients showed less amnesia and confusion during the course of treatment with better patient acceptance.
 A detailed study comparing flurothyl and ECT in patients with severe endogenous depression, reported the degree of anterograde amnesia to be similar, but the degree of retrograde amnesia was much lower after flurothyl.
 Psychological tests showed memory impairments at the fourth week of treatment, and memory improvement two weeks after the last treatment, with no measurable differences between the treatments.

 Equal degrees of EEG slow wave increases were recorded in flurothyl and electrical induced seizures.
 Oximetric and ECG studies showed comparable heart rate increases with occasional rhythmic irregularities.

 Flurothyl induced seizures were deemed clinically equal to electrical seizures with lesser effects on cognition and memory.
 An editorial in the Journal of the American Medical Association in 1966 encouraged its use.

 An injectable form of flurothyl was formulated.
 The clinical results were the same as with inhaled flurothyl.